“I still can’t believe you’re moving there. That neighborhood is dangerous.“

 Although I have lived in ten different apartments since moving from East Flatbush in 2006, the house is still a frequent subject of both my waking thoughts as well as my dreams and visions.
 Last month, the initial-sigil that I had carved into the back of the theater chairs drifted back into my memory for the first time in many years, and it put me in touch with a very strong link that I still feel towards both the house and the neighborhood itself.

-Out of curiosity, a few days before I finished this piece I looked up the house in East Flatbush on Google Street View, and it turns out that the theater chairs are still on the front porch of the house to this day, exactly where I had left them.
+Out of curiosity, a few days before I finished this piece I looked up the house in East Flatbush on Google Street View, and it turns out that the theater chairs are still on the front porch of the house, exactly where I had left them.

-(Author’s Note: Names and minor identifying details of people and places have been changed to protect privacy.)
+(Author’s Note: Names and identifying details of people and places have been changed to protect privacy.)